 We have entered into employment agreements with certain of our executive officers and appointment letters with our non-executive directors.
-See "Management-Compensation of executive officers and directors-Executive officer employment agreements" and "-Non-executive director agreements."
+See Item 6.B, "Compensation-Director Compensation" and "Compensation- Executive Officer Compensation."
 These agreements contain customary provisions and representations, including confidentiality, non-competition, non-solicitation and inventions assignment undertakings by the executive officers.
 However, the enforceability of the non-competition provisions may be limited under applicable law.